Steve Kinney

 A CLAUDE.md you would actually want the agent to read.
 Shorter than the one you started with.
 More opinionated.
 Every line earns its place by being something the agent does, not something the agent is.

-We’ll come back to this file in almost every module from here on.
-By the end of the day, it’s going to have rules from Module 3 (Playwright locators, waiting), Module 8 (lint, dead code), and Module 9 (the canonical CI command).
+We’ll come back to this file in almost every lesson from here on.
+By the end of the day, it’s going to have rules from Playwright locators and waiting (see Locators and the Accessibility Hierarchy and The Waiting Story), lint and dead code detection, and the canonical CI command.
 The rewrite you do today is the spine that the rest of the day hangs on.

 Additional Reading